Don't Have Time To Read the Entire Guide Now?

 So you've got a website (or a mobile app) that has plenty of eyeballs looking at it on a regular basis, and you're considering monetizing those eyeballs.

 First of all, let us just say congratulations!
 You are on the precipice of a very exciting time, and there are a wealth of options out there for how to most efficiently and effectively monetize your digital property!

-This particular guide is meant for helping you make your first steps into monetization.
+This particular guide is meant for helping you make your first steps into building your ad monetization strategy.
 So if you are more seasoned, and looking for deeper details on how to optimize your revenue (rather than just getting started), you may want to take a look at some of our other, more technical content.

 So with that out of the way, let's jump into how to start the process of monetizing your digital property!
 Keep in mind that this is a huge topic, and we are just scratching the surface, so we've provided some additional resources at the end for you to continue to dive deeper.
 And, as always, if you have any questions on monetizing your website or app, our experts are always happy to provide you with advice (All you have to do is ask!).